Design and Graphic Arts

 5 Quality control.

-There are two moments of evaluation in the frequency period (weighting 40/60%):
+Throughout the academic semester there are two moments of evaluation in the frequency period (weighting 40/60%):

 - Myers, D. (2013).
 The Graphic Designer's Guide to Portfolio Design.
 New Jersey: Wiley